<<Previous | Story Intro | Return to Stories | Next >>

 "Danny, keep an eye on our asses," Jack said.

 "Got it."
-Daniel eased to the place where Teal'c had been lying.
+Daniel eased to the place where Teal'c had been laying.
 When he'd tugged at her hand, hoping that she'd join him, and thus be unable to see what was happening below, Casey gently pulled her fingers from his grasp.
 Damn it!
 She's going to torture herself if she keeps watching!
 Because what was happening below was like a bad accident, it was impossible not to look.

 "If Teal'c can get to the 'gate, you'll call for back up?"
 Casey asked, hope in her voice and her eyes.